BrianPugh/cyclopts/docs/source/vs_typer/default_command/README.rst

 To avoid this confusion, Cyclopts has two ways of registering a function:

 1. ``app.register`` - Register a function as a command.
-2. ``app.register_default`` - Invoked if no registered command can be parsed from the CLI.
+2. ``app.default`` - Invoked if no registered command can be parsed from the CLI.

 .. code-block:: python